Louis Gordon

 Louis Gordon (born 1965) is an English musician notable for his collaboration with John Foxx.
 He has worked with Foxx on a number of albums since 1995.
 His solo work has also been released on the Toffeetones record label.

 Biography

 John Foxx had met Louis Gordon after watching one of his concerts.
-The concert was at Berrington Hall, near Shrewsbury and was in aid of Louis' birthday (in January 1995).
+The concert was at Berrington Hall, near Shrewsbury and was in aid of Gordon's birthday (in January 1995).
 Gordon was said to be "blown away" by their meeting.
 He was later contacted by Foxx, who asked about making a record together.
 Their first recording was made in Manchester.

 Gordon began playing the drums as a child, later progressing to bass guitar and guitar.
 He now predominantly plays keyboards and guitar doing one-man shows with guest appearances by friends.